Can Kale Help Reduce Stress?

 It contains a good variety of nutrients including 47mg of magnesium per 100g of kale, which makes it a great source of magnesium.

 Magnesium is one of the Macro-Minerals that we must have to support our health, and there’s one key thing that makes us use it up:

 Having organic Kale in your diet can help support your body’s ability to deal with stress, as well as generally support your nutrient intake.
 See the Chinese medicine uses further down this post too, on using kale as medicine.

 Vitamin B Complex: Overall this Vitamin group is necessary for energy production and the synthesis and repair of DNA and RNA.
 This is vital for your overall health but also for cell function, which includes egg and sperm cells and their genetic health and quality.

-Vitamin A: Is necessary for the growth and repair of many body cells including bones, teeth, collagen, and cartilage.
+Vitamin A: Is necessary for the growth and repair of many body cells including bones, teeth, collagen and cartilage.
 It’s also involved in cell differentiation where cells become specific types of cells such as a liver cell or a blood cell.
-This is vital for the development of your healthy baby.
+This is vital for the development of your healthy baby, and so Vitamin A should be sufficient in your diet in a food form.
 Supplementation does not offer balanced forms of Vitamin A.

 Iron: Is a mineral that the body uses to carry oxygen in the blood and plays a key role in strengthening the immune system and helps regulate body temperature.

 Phosphorus: Is an element that plays an important role in how the body uses carbohydrates and fats.
 It is also needed for the body to make protein for the growth, maintenance, and repair of cells and tissues.
 It is essential in our diet and particularly in children when growth and development occurs.

 The health benefits of Phosphorus are: improved digestion; formation of healthy bone; hormone balance; kidney health; elimination of muscle weakness and fatigue; muscle maintenance; and repair of cells and tissues.